 Here are the main health concerns that I wanted to avoid by going on a plant-based diet.
-To be honest, I’m about to present some findings that are a little intense, and admittedly, I had a lot of mixed feelings when I first took this all in for the first time.
+To be honest, I’m about to present some findings that are a little intense, controversial, and admittedly, I had a lot of mixed feelings when I first took this all in for the first time.
 Again, I am not a scientist, nor a research professional, I am simply preventing what I believe to the best of my ability to be true.

 Overall, meat, dairy, and eggs are key contributors to inflammation in the body.
 Which is the source behind so many illnesses.
 Autoimmune diseases to cancer, cardiovascular disease, stroke, diabetes, even skin conditions are all associated with inflammation.

 Personally, autoimmune diseases run in my family.
 So there’s a high likelihood that I am genetically predisposed to developing one when I get older.
 The more I can do now to reduce inflammation in my body, the better.
 Which means that I do what I can to minimize inflammation causing foods where I can.
 (But again, everything in moderation, including moderation ?)

 Now, to play devil’s advocate.
 There are a LOT of sources of inflammation in our diets, and it’s not just meat!
 Gluten, processed foods, sugary foods, foods that are excessively high in carbs, and alcohol also lead to inflammation.
 So please don’t take this post to attack meat as the end all be all of disease.
 That’s not what I’m saying at all.
 If you eliminate animal products, and eat a diet of chips, candy, and other processed foods, you will still be unhealthy!
 It’s important to look a the whole picture here.